antor44/livestream_video/Audio-Transcription-Chrome/README.md

 ```
 pip install .
 ```
-For Python 3.12>, if an error occurs because "Could not find a version that satisfies the requirement onnxruntime==1.16.0 (from whisper-live)", then you have to manually update the setup.py file, change: "onnxruntime==1.17.0",
+If an error occurs, i.e. with Python 3.12, because "Could not find a version that satisfies the requirement onnxruntime==1.16.0 (from whisper-live)", then you have to manually update the setup.py file, changing "onnxruntime==1.17.0",

 - Download this repository, you can use the following command:
 ```